ShirleyStoker/ShirleyStoker/README.md

 Here are some ideas to get you started:

-I’m currently learning Data Analysis with CoGrammar
+I’m currently learning Data Analysis with CoGrammar.
-🐝 Data Analysis
+🐝 Data Analysis,
-Ptogramming
+Ptogramming,
-Python
+Python,
-Customer Service
+Customer Service,
-Ability to work in a Team
+Ability to work in a Team and
 English and Spanish